-Jonathan Leader Maynard – B.A.
-(London), M.Phil.
-(Oxon)
+Dr Jonathan Leader Maynard

-My primary current research is on the ideological foundations of ‘atrocities’ – the many horrific forms of mass violence targeted against civilians, including but not limited to genocide.
-My work aims to produce a general cross-case account of the role of ideology in atrocities, informed by the latest methods and research on both phenomena.
+My primary current research is on the ideological dynamics of ‘mass killing’ or ‘atrocities’ – the many horrific forms of lethal violence targeted against civilians, including but not limited to genocide.
+My work aims to produce a general cross-case account of the role of ideology in the mass killing of civilians, informed by the latest research on both phenomena.
+At its core, this theory identifies six recurring ‘justificatory mechanisms’, which describe the assemblage of processes through which anti-civilian ideologies motivate, legitimate and/or rationalise violence.
 I draw on a range of disciplines in producing this theory, including genocide studies, International Relations, political theory, political sociology, intellectual history, social psychology and social epistemology.
-My theory is substantiated in my doctoral thesis through case studies of the Nazi Holocaust, Stalinist violence in the Soviet Union, Allied aerial bombing in World War Two, and a number of recent cases of mass killing.
+In my recently completed doctoral thesis, I substantiated this account through case studies of the Nazi Holocaust, Stalinist violence in the Soviet Union, Allied aerial bombing in World War Two, and briefer examination of a number of recent cases of mass killing.

 BA (First Class Honours), War Studies and History, King’s College London (2008)